Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Things may change drastically when an unknown puppy that is not related to any other member is introduced to a group of dogs.
-An unfamiliar puppy is of course not part of the social group, and therefore, will not typically be granted such a license.
-This means you should practice caution and never assume nothing will ever happen to your puppy because of the "puppy license warranty".
+An unfamiliar puppy is of course not part of the social group, and therefore, they will not typically be granted such a license.
+This means you should practice caution and never assume anything will ever happen to your puppy because of the "puppy license warranty."

 This also means that there may be chances your older dog may be a bit more lenient with the puppy, but to err on the side of caution, you should also expect your older dog may not be willing to accept misbehavior as expected, which may lead to squabbles.